WrappedUsername/Web-Dev-Notes/Cyber Security Notes/Basic Fundamentals/Network Fundamentals/Identifying Devices on a Network/README.md

 A Media Access Control address (MAC address) is a hardware identifier that uniquely identifies each device on a network.
 Primarily, the manufacturer assigns it.
 They are often found on a device’s network interface controller (NIC) card.
 A MAC address can also be referred to as a burned-in address, Ethernet hardware address, hardware address, or physical address.

-The MAC address is a 48 bit hexadecimal number, split into 8 bit fields, separated by a colon.
+The MAC address is a 48 bit hexadecimal number, split into six 8 bit fields, separated by a colon.

 For example: a4:c3:f0:85:ac:2d